vkuspits/puppet-agent-plugin/README.md

 Plugin for installation puppet-agent on fuel nodes for managing nodes by puppet-master.
-> It is understood that the puppet configured as auto sing
+> It is understood that the puppet configured as auto sign

 Installation of plugin
 ============